HackIT/Setup-your-own-git-server/README.md

 passwd git
 ```

-/mnt/disk/git is the home directory git user and it is the place from your bare repos
+/mnt/disk/git is the home directory from **git** user and it is the place from your bare repos.

 #### HTTP (public eventually hidden read only access, single user)

-first setup an HTTP(s)? server pointing to /mnt/disk/git
+First setup an HTTP(s)? server pointing to /mnt/disk/git
 without directory listing just an index.html... for an hidden store

 #### HTTP (public eventually hidden read only access, multi user)

-root dir from the web server should be the parent directory from all git users
+root dir from the web server should be the parent directory from all git users : /mnt/disk
 again without directory listing just an index.html... for an hidden store.

 specific user setup is required.
 Not to let your users doing anything else than working on their repos.